Clem Beckett

-Clem Beckett (1906 – 12 February 1937) was a British communist, trade union leader, British champion speedway rider, and a pioneer of Motorcycle speedway sports.
-He was the winner of the Golden Helmet at Owlerton Stadium, and famous throughout Europe for his motorsport stunts.
+Clem Beckett (1906 – 12 February 1937) was a British communist, trade union leader, champion speedway rider, and pioneer of Motorcycle speedway sports.
+He was the winner of the Golden Helmet at Owlerton Stadium, and was famous throughout Europe for his motorsport stunts.
 In response to the numerous deaths of young speedway racers, Beckett founded the Dirt Track Riders' Association, a trade union catering to speedway racers.
 In 1936 he became one of the first British volunteers to join the International Brigades during the Spanish Civil War.
-He was killed at the age of 31 while manning a machine gun, sacrificing his own life to cover the retreat of fellow British volunteers during the Battle of Jarama.
+He was killed at the age of 31 while manning a machine gun, sacrificing himself to cover the retreat of fellow British volunteers during the Battle of Jarama.

 Early life

 Born in Oldham, England in the year 1906, Clement Henry Beckett was raised in a working-class family and became a blacksmith after leaving school.
 Around the age of 20 he joined the Young Communist League (YCL), the youth branch of the Communist Party of Great Britain (CPGB), becoming a lifelong member of both organisations and dedicating his life outside of sports to communist party activism.
 Despite being a skilled tradesman, he was often victimised and discriminated against due to his trade union activism.
 He was sacked from the Ford plant in Dagenham after arguing with a foreman.